humbletim/setup-vulkan-sdk/README.md

 This action builds and integrates individual Vulkan SDK components directly from Khronos source repos.

-For projects that only depend on Vulkan SDK headers and loader to compile and link against, this action is likely the lightest weight option.
-It typically takes around a minute or so of build prep time and the resulting VULKAN_SDK folder consumes around ~20MB of disk storage (which can be automatically cached for even faster repeat builds).
+It is meant to offer a more lightweight option for CI/CD than installing the full Vulkan SDK, especially for projects that only need the Vulkan headers and loader available.
+Building those two SDK components from Khronos source usually takes around a minute and afterwards only uses around ~20MB of disk space (compared to the 600M-1.8GB that a full SDK install would require).

 ## Usage